EpistasisLab/tpot/README.md

 ```

 Running this code should discover a pipeline that achieves >=98% testing accuracy.

+## Want to get involved with TPOT?

+We welcome you to [check the existing issues](https://github.com/rhiever/tpot/issues/) for bugs or enhancements to work on.
+If you have an idea for an extension to TPOT, please [file a new issue](https://github.com/rhiever/tpot/issues/new) so we can discuss it.

 ## Having problems or have questions about TPOT?